-Response Paper (SLOs 2, 4 & 5) - In this course, we will read three novels (Hard Times, All Quiet on the Western Front, Second-Class Citizen).
-You will select ONE of them to write a 4-5-page response paper on, answering an essay question I provide.
+Response Paper (SLOs 2, 4 & 5) - You will select one movie to write a 4-5-page response paper on, answering an essay question I provide.
 Your paper should have an appropriate introduction and center around a lucid and well-developed thesis.
 You should then support this thesis throughout the paper with clear reasoning and ample, specific pieces of evidence from the book and other course materials.

-Final Take-Home Exam (SLOs 1, 4 & 5) - The final exam will be composed of two essay questions that relate to themes & materials from the entire semester.
+Final Essay (SLOs 1, 4 & 5) - The final essay will consist of one essay question that relates to themes & materials from the entire semester.